 When I met you last November, I was practicing a more aggressive style of yoga.
-My body was aching from sciatic, sore knees and a tear ain the hamstring.
+My body was aching from sciatica, sore knees and a tear in the hamstring.
 When I came to your first class, I found again the yoga that I love – which makes my body and heart singing happy songs.
 You gave me the advice that, instead of doing deep forward bends, I should strengthen the muscles around the knees while keeping some softness to them.
-Following your wise advice, a few month later, all these aches were gone.
-When my body received the much needed break, the healing had taken place.
+Following your wise advice, a few months later, all these aches were gone.
+When my body received a much-needed break, the healing had taken place.

 I love your yoga classes.
-You are not only so knowedagble with so much experience, you also teach with such a wide open heart.
-I can feel your love and your passion from every class.
+You are not only so knowledgable with so much experience, but you also teach with such a wide open heart.
+I can feel your love and your passion in every class.
 Thank you for the unconditional generosity and love that you have shared with me.

 With love and gratitude,